Tiptur: Economy

-Tiptur has an Agricultural Produce Market Committee (APMC) market.
+Thipatooru has an Agricultural Produce Market Committee (APMC) market.
 Auctions are held every Wednesday and Saturday.
 Farmers from nearby taluks and villages and even as far as Channarayapatna KR Pete Nagamangala BellurCross, Hirisaave, Turuvekere Arsikere ChikkanayakanaHalli Gubbi Kadur Banavara Huliyar towns carry their copra produce to the market for auction.
-Several copra desiccated powder industries in and around Tiptur export their products to different parts of India and the world.
-Traders from Tiptur supply copra throughout the world.
+Several copra desiccated powder industries in and around Thipatooru export their products to different parts of India and the world.
+Traders from Thipatooru supply copra throughout the world.

 with this many silk firms is also there where they produce silk sarees. two big garments is there which gives more number of employment for the people.
 Many small scall industries is also present which countributs to the economy of the city.